 - Collective Management

-Each group will receive 20 hours of one-on-one coaching by a professional co-op developer, who will also review the groups’ draft documents.
+Each group also receives 20 hours of one-on-one coaching and draft document review by a professional co-op developer.

-Although the Academy is open to all, CWCF would like to encourage applications by groups led by equity-deserving populations including BIPOC (Black, Indigenous, and People of Colour), youth, women and non-binary people.
+Although the Academy is open to all, CWCF encourages applications by groups led by equity-deserving populations including BIPOC (Black, Indigenous, and People of Colour), youth, people with disabilities, women, and non-binary people.